 If you charge a fee for your conference, determine how the online presentations will be priced compared to in-person attendance.
 Novak says AIA did not charge a fee for virtual attendance for the 2009 convention.
 More than 17,000 online viewers attended sessions over three days (22,500 people on-site).
-In 2010, they charged the virtual audience a fee of $165 for 36 sessions viewed real-time and also available on demand post-event.
+In 2010, they charged the virtual audience a fee of $165 for 36 sessions viewed in real-time and also available on demand post-event.
 The online viewership went down to 3,000 people.
-“Market the virtual component separately so it doesn’t get lost in the on-site fee package,” Novak says.
+“Market the virtual component separately, so it doesn’t get lost in the on-site fee package,” Novak says.

-In 2011, AIA taped the sessions, but did not stream them to an online audience.
-Instead they made the presentations available post-conference and on demand, charging $29 per CEU credit.
+In 2011, AIA taped the sessions but did not stream them to an online audience.
+Instead, they made the presentations available post-conference and on-demand, charging $29 per CEU credit.

 Step 11: Follow up